 Another important objective of the R&D is to address material background reduction, i.e. the identification of materials with ultra-low radioactivity levels by means of a comprehensive screening campaign with Gator.

 The final objective of Xenoscope is to design, build and operate a full-height LXe TPC as a prototype for the ~40 tonne target LXe DARWIN observatory.
 The main goals are to address the key requirements for drifting electrons over 2.6 m and to determine the required fast recirculation and purification rate of LXe.
-The facility will be also used to study high-voltage components to be used in DARWIN, as well as different electrode materials.
+The facility will be also used to study high voltage components to be used in DARWIN, as well as different electrode materials.

 Once built and operational, the Xenoscope - DARWIN Demonstrator will become a platform for other DARWIN collaborators to test their own innovative research in conditions close to that of the DARWIN observatory.
-The project entered its production and assembly phases, with the full systems commissioning projected to start during the last quarter of 2020.

 The Xenoscope DARWIN demonstrator is complemented by the full-diameter ULTIMATE DARWIN demonstrator, in construction at the University of Freiburg.